 DJ Mixers found in nightclubs have to adapt to perform with all sorts of DJ’s over the course of their working lifetime.
 Unlike DJ controllers that are designed just be used with a laptop the majority of the time, a stand alone mixer has to be able to accommodate a range of devices and DJs.
 It’s for this reason that the back of a professional mixer can look a little daunting to the first time user.

-This allows computers to record the DJ’s performances should they need.
-Some high end mixers now feature two USB ports for back to back laptop performances or one laptop recording the others set.
+This enables computers to record the DJ’s performances should they need.
+Some high-end mixers now feature two USB ports for back to back laptop performances or one laptop recording the others set.
 The USB port can also transfer MIDI data to allow the mapping of the mixers buttons to functions within performance software and the send and return of accurate BPM information to the mixers effects unit.

-Booth – Usually connected via balanced mono TRS or XLR connections, these connections allow you to connect a set of speakers that reside inside the DJ booth.
-These can then be controlled independently of the master speakers so the DJ can choose when to hear what the crowd hears more clearly without affecting the dace floors volume.
+Booth – Connected via balanced mono TRS or XLR connections, these connections allow you to connect a set of speakers that reside inside the DJ booth.
+The booth volume is independent to the master, allowing the DJ to hear more or less than the crowd should they need to.

-Some more technical mixers such as the Allen & Heath Xone 96 and PLAYdifferently MODEL1 feature more than one send and return loop.
-In more modern Pioneer mixers, the ability to perform a send/return has been enabled via a USB connection for software based effects units.
-Once connected you will need to activate the send return loop via either the mixers onboard effects unit or via the dedicated volume controls.
-Check the mixers user manual before your gig if you are unsure on how to fully use this feature.
+Some more professional mixers such as the Allen & Heath Xone 96 and PLAYdifferently MODEL1 feature more than one send and return loop.
+More modern Pioneer mixers can perform a send/return via a USB connection for software-based effects units.

-Grounding Posts – Key to using vinyl in your mix, the grounding posts are two metal threads with thumb screws that you should connect your turntables grounding wire to.
-Without grounding your turntables, your signal will suffer unwanted distortion and noise.
+Grounding Posts – Grounding posts are metal poles with thumbscrews.
+They are used to earth turntables, reducing feedback.
 It’s always preferable to ground your turntables to devices plugged into the same power sockets as them, making the mixer usually an ideal choice.
 Note these can be called Signal Ground on some mixers.